Skip to main content

 Nebraska Career Scholarship

-Following approval by the Nebraska State Legislature in August 2020, funding was made available to UNO to support a limited number of competitive awards to first-year and transfer Nebraska Resident students interested in pursuing programs of study leading to careers in high-demand fields related to mathematics, engineering, healthcare, and computer information systems.
+Criteria include, (1) Nebraska residents, (2) graduating seniors of Nebraska high schools or transfer students, and (3) students pursuing programs of study leading to careers in high-demand fields related to mathematics, engineering, healthcare, and computer information systems.

 Current eligible programs at UNO include Behavioral Health, Biology, Biomechanics, Bioinformatics, Chemistry, Computer Science, Cybersecurity, Emergency Management, Gerontology, IT Innovation, Management Information Systems, Mathematics, Medical Humanities, Molecular and Biomedical Biology, Neuroscience, Pharmaceutical Sciences, Physics, Public Health, Psychology, Architectural Engineering, Civil Engineering, Computer Engineering, Construction Engineering, Construction Management, Electrical Engineering, Environmental Engineering, Pre-Agricultural Engineering, Pre-Biological Systems Engineering and Pre-Mechanical Engineering.